andyblomfelt/thefracturesoffel/content/01 - Port Almasha/IV. Shadows and Scars.md

 Tiyeme slowly turned around, unfolding the note to hide the parts he knew would hurt Ewan the most.
 The words "Paladins of Calbraithe" reflected in his eyes like fire.
 His hand shot out to grab the note.

 Duncan's name echoed through the silence.
 Ewan’s face hardened, and left without a word.

+###### Session 11 - August 17th, 2025

+Tiyeme collected himself with a sigh as the door to the Trade Commission's library slammed.
+He needed Ewan's strength for the coming journey.

+#todo The extended argument between Tiyeme and Ewan in the alleyway outside the Az'mari Court

+---
+#todo The quick bar conversation had between everyone.
+Tiyeme entering the bar, and deciding to go find Ewan before they leave on the boat

+---
+## The Marrow Gleam
+#todo Investigating the Marrow Gleam

+---
+#todo The beginning of combat

+###### Session 12 - August 24th, 2025

+#todo The rest of combat, and Demiel's murder of Mayos

+---
+## Wordless Goodbye
+#todo Demiel leaving in the morning.

+#todo Noro talking to Trusto, crew shopping and getting food, etc.

+---
+## Lance Stormhold
+#todo Arriving on the Line Six, meeting Lance, Kaela showing off the navigation system

+---
+## Leaving Behind
+#todo Fading away of Port Almasha